miso-lims/runscanner/docs/pages/appendices.md

 <a id="C" />
 ### Appendix C: Sequencers Supported by Run Scanner
 This is a list of sequencers for which Run Scanner is capable of processing output.
-**Bold** items are verified to work with Run Scanner.
+**Bold** items are verified to work with Run Scanner. _Italic_ items are under development.
 Other items should work through having equivalent output, however they have not been tested.
 If a sequencer is not included in this list, it should be assumed to be unsupported.

 #### PacBio
 * **RS**
 * **RS II**
+* _Sequel - Under development_

 #### Illumina
 * **HiSeq 1000**